shadabsk/Django-Rest-Framework-Implementation-With-React-Integration-Using-Axios/Readme.md

 ## Getting Started
 ### DRF
-All the source code related Django (Backend) logic is present inside the Django-REST-Framework directory.
+All the source code related to Django (Backend) logic is present inside the Django-REST-Framework directory.
 All the source code related React and its integration logic is present inside the React-DRF-axios directory.
 It requires python interpreter,HTML5 Browser, Django Backend server, NodeJS.
 * Open "Django-REST-Framework" directory first and create a virtual environment.
 Install necessary package over it.
 * From "Django-REST-Framwork" directory using cmd/terminal run the server with the command "py .\drf\manage.py runserver".